karatelabs/karate-examples/grpc/README.md

 Rather than attempt a generic and dynamic approach, this approach shown here can re-use your existing gRPC implementation code-base and domain classes.
 If your gRPC implementation is in another language, you can still use this approach, but use Maven (or Gradle) to generate the Java code from the `.proto` files.

+## Further Reading

+* [karate-grpc](https://github.com/pecker-io/karate-grpc) - a community project that provides a generic approach to testing gRPC with Karate